 Before I show you how we made this copper and leather trivet, let me quickly tell you a little about the IBC (Int’l Bloggers Club).
 Every month a group of bloggers from around the world get together to create something using a common theme.
 Our previous challenge was Easter, and it always fascinates me how we interpret the same topic in so many different ways.
 You’ll be able to see all our projects at the end of the post.

 All righty then let’s make a copper and leather trivet and add some patina just for fun.
+Be sure to follow us on Facebook, Twitter, Pinterest, or Instagram.
+And don’t forget to subscribe so you’ll never miss a post!

 What you need for the trivet